 Bronwyn has recently completed her Masters of Psychology (Clinical), and was delighted to meet some of our women when completing a placement at TasOGS.
 She is experienced in a range of evidence-based therapeutic approaches, including Cognitive Behaviour Therapy (CBT), Acceptance and Commitment therapy (ACT) and Mindfulness.
 Bronwyn has assisted adults to overcome a range of mental health disorders, including anxiety and mood disorders, grief, and adjustment disorders.
 Bronwyn has a keen interest in all areas of women’s health including perinatal and infant mental health, and regularly undertakes continued training in this field.

 Bronwyn’s passion for women’s health extends to her commitment to research within this area and has recently investigated psychological treatments for women with endometriosis.
 She plans to continue researching her area of interest with a team of psychologists equally committed to this area of investigation.
-She also hopes to continue her formal training by beginning her clinical endorsement later this year.

 By women, for women.